larsonchristopher/get-clean-r/Codebook.md

 The script will create a data directory and download the raw data for you from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-It will unzip the data, process the inputs and create a tidy dataset with mean of each variable for each activity and each subject as the output
+It will unzip the data, process the inputs and create a tidy dataset with mean of each variable for each activity and each subject as the output.